Code-Institute-Submissions/CI-MS1-Citrus-Funk/README.md

 First Time Visitor Goals
 1. As a First Time Visitor, I want to easily navigate the site and learn more about the band, who they are and what they play.
-- *There is fixed navigation bar which makes navigating the site easy, pointing to sections on who they are and their music.*
+- *There is fixed navigation bar which makes navigating the site easy, pointing to sections on who they are and their music*

 2. As a First Time Visitor, I want to look for the bands music and listen to it to see if I like it.
 - *There is a section with the bands Youtube videos where they can listen to their music*
 - *There is a scrolling text link throughout the site where you can view their latest music*

 3. As a First Time Visitor, I want to be able to see their social media and reviews of them to see if they are recommended.
-- *Social media links are displayed in the footer of the site*
+- *Social media links are displayed throughout and in the footer of the site*
-- *In the contact page section there is an external link to a site where the band have reviews, there is a header that is clear to see this with.*
+- *In the contact page section there is an external link to a site where the band have reviews, there is a header that is clear to see this with*

 Returning Visitor Goals
 1. As a Returning Visitor, I want to find their updated music.